 If you’re planning to take CBD oil for anxiety, it might be useful to experiment with different application methods in order to find what works best for you.
 Some people prefer a CBD gummy or a capsule to extend the effects of CBD.
 However, others prefer to use a faster acting CBD oil tincture when they feel anxious.
 Varying CBD products may be more effective depending on which symptoms you are dealing with.

 Different Types of Anxiety Disorders

-Over 18 percent of the American adult population has some type of anxiety disorder, making anxiety the most common mental illness in the U.S. Anxiety is also closely linked to other mental health issues, like depression and insomnia, and it can be further exacerbated by caffeine and alcohol consumption.
+Over 18 percent of the American adult population has some type of anxiety disorder.
+Anxiety is also closely linked to other mental health issues, like depression and insomnia.

-There are also many different classifications for anxiety disorders, and the five major types include:
+There are many different classifications for anxiety disorders, and the five major types include:

-Everyone is likely to experience stress and anxiety at times, but it’s necessary to identify the difference between an anxiety disorder and stress-induced anxiety.
-For people with one of these mental health disorders, recognizing their irrational fears as abnormal is the first step to seeking professional treatment.
+Everyone is likely to experience stress and anxiety, but it’s necessary to identify the difference between an anxiety disorder and stress-induced anxiety.
+For people with one of these mental health disorders, they should seek professional treatment to find the best solution to reduce their anxiety.

 Will CBD oil make you high?

-While many people have found their own success in using CBD oil to alleviate their anxiety or stress related symptoms, more information is needed to assess the long term effects of CBD.
-Scientific evidence indicates CBD has considerable potential as a treatment for anxiety disorders, but don’t expect to see doctors prescribing CBD to their patients anytime soon.
-It’s also worth noting that CBD may affect everyone differently, and you should talk with your physician before making any changes to your current health regimen.
+While many people have found their own success in using CBD to alleviate their stress related symptoms, more clinical trials are needed to assess the long term effects of CBD oil for anxiety.
+Scientific evidence indicates CBD has considerable potential as a treatment for anxiety disorders, but doctors won’t start prescribing CBD to their patients anytime soon.
+It’s also worth noting that CBD may affect everyone differently, and you should talk to your doctor before making any changes to your current health regimen.